 Tip: A few houses away, Lisanne and Mark pick pears in the fall at Orchard Pears & Partridges.
 You buy the pears and pear juice at her stall on Middenweg 27 in Andel.

-Finally, you really have to take a detour for this one, but it's well worth it in the cherry season!
+Lastly, this one really requires a bit of a detour, but it's well worth it during the cherry season!
 Farm store de Branderij 'hides' a lot of their own fruit and vegetables in their barn all year round.
 From June to August it is cherry time here at Pieter Westerlaken on Veldweg 2 in Rijswijk.

 Looking for more tips on buying local directly from the producer?

 Plot your route via 'Cycling for my food', choose a tasty bike route or visit Pure from Altena and order digitally from home.
-This itinerary came about in part thanks to all their tips.
+The "Tasty Region" route came about partly thanks to all their tips.

 Number of km: 36 km